 Take a deep breath… and shake out your hands.

 How do you feel?
 Tune into your body.
 Does it feel light and curious or heavy and drained?
 What thoughts go through your head around this?
 Do you want to get started (Yeah!) or do you feel like if you do this, you will ALWAYS be doing more and more?
 If so, learning some boundary skills can help you change this so it is safe to move forward!

+Quick reminder that Carol Look’s program to Eliminate Procrastination using EFT Tapping is a perfect match for those of us deeply intending to live a thriving life filled with confident, authentic SELF-EXPRESSION.
 This kind of “time overwhelm” limiting belief often goes hand-in-hand with the 4 different types of procrastination (which Carol Look’s program can help you eliminate!).
-We recommend that you invest energy in permanently changing your internal patterns, and we think Carol’s program is a perfect companion for that:
+We recommend that you invest energy in permanently changing your internal patterns, and we think Carol’s program is a perfect companion for that.

 All the best to you!